mdmoss/slack-public-holidays-bot/README.md

 This is a tiny utility to post public holiday information to Slack each day.

 Public holiday information is pulled from the [Abstract API Public Holidays API](https://www.abstractapi.com/api/holidays-api).
-There's a generous free quota that you probably won't exceed.
+There's a generous free quota that you probably won't exceed for a good while.

 You can configure which countries are posted.
 Great for international teams!